osvalB/Solvent_sites_clustering/README.md

 -r is the reference PDB that will be used to align the trajectory.

 The default density corresponds to the ethanol density.
 If you want to get the water sites you should use -dens 0.0334 as argument.
+The unit of density are #molecules / (A^3).